fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

 Run tests using `yarn run test` (or `npm run test` for npm) or open the GUI using `yarn run cypressGui` (or `npm run cypressGui` for npm).

-The example specifications for the authentication (including the test for the restricted api route) won't work for the current webstart as it requires an admin login, but the concept of writing tests should still become clear.
+The example specifications for the authentication (including the test for the restricted api route) won't work for the current nxtstart as it requires an admin login, but the concept of writing tests should still become clear.

 ## Progressive Web App